Rangi42/polishedcrystal/FAQ.md

 * [Hidden Grottoes](data/events/hidden_grottoes/grottoes.asm)

 You can also just use in-game features!
 The Pokédex has a lot more information, including base stats and detailed wild locations.

+### Is there an online companion or database I can use?

+Yes.
+PolishedDex (https://www.polisheddex.app/) is an unofficial online companion site for Polished Crystal.
+It provides a searchable Pokédex, move list, items, locations, abilities, special events, and a team builder.
+The site also links to official ROM releases and includes a FAQ and quick reference pages that many players find helpful while playing.
+If you prefer browsing an online reference instead of (or in addition to) the in-repo data and wiki, PolishedDex is a great resource.

 ### Why is shiny Gyarados gold?
 Is the red Gyarados shiny?